-Halite nodules were harvested from three sites in Salar Grande, a Salar in the Northern part of the Atacama Desert (17).
-All the sites were within 5 km of each other and, at each site, halite nodules were harvested within a 50m2 area.
-Sites were as follow: S1 was used for the analysis in this work comparing pre- and post-rain samples, S2 was used for validating the post-rain recovery, and S3 was used to improve binning results but not for relative abundance calculation because too few samples and replicates were collected (See Table S1 for details on sampling sites and replication).
-Halite nodules were collected as previously described (17) and ground into a powder, pooling from 1-3 nodules until sufficient material was collected, and stored in dark in dry conditions until DNA extraction in the lab.
-Genomic DNA was extracted as previously described (17, 18) with the DNAeasy PowerSoil DNA extraction kit (QIAGEN).
+To investigate the effect of the rain on different locations, halite nodules were harvested from three sites in Salar Grande (Table 1).
+At each site, halite nodules were harvested within a 50m2 area.
+At the S1 location, 14-24 replicates were collected yearly over the course of 4 years for the main analysis in this work comparing pre- and post-rain samples with both shotgun and amplicon sequencing.
+At the S2 location, 5-13 replicates were collected from 4 time points in the year following the rain to validate the post-rain community recovery with amplicon sequencing.
+Finally, shotgun sequencing of samples from the S3 location were used to improve the binning results from S1, but were not used for the longitudinal analysis of this work because too few time points and replicates were collected (see Table S1 for details on sampling sites and replication).
+Halite nodules were collected as previously described (16) and ground into a powder, pooling material from 1-3 larger nodules until sufficient amount was collected, and stored in dark in dry conditions until DNA extraction in the lab.
+Genomic DNA was extracted as previously described (16, 17) with the DNAeasy PowerSoil DNA extraction kit (QIAGEN).

-16S rDNA amplicon library preparation and sequencing
+16S rRNA gene amplicon library preparation and sequencing

-The communities’ 16S rDNA was amplified with a 2-step amplification and barcoding PCR strategy as previously described (17) by amplifying the hypervariable V3-V4 region with 515F and 926R primers (27).
+The communities’ 16S rRNA gene was amplified with a 2-step amplification and barcoding PCR strategy as previously described (16) by amplifying the hypervariable V3-V4 region with 515F and 926R primers (27).
 PCR was done with the Phusion High-Fidelity PCR kit (New England BioLabs) with 40ng of gDNA.
 Barcoded samples were quantified with the Qubit dsDNA HS Assay Kit (Invitrogen), pooled and sequenced on the Illumina MiSeq platform with 250 bp paired-end reads at the Johns Hopkins Genetic Resources Core Facility (GRCF).

-WMG library preparation
+Shotgun metagenomic library preparation

-Whole genome sequencing libraries were prepared using the KAPA HyperPlus kit (Roche).
+Whole-genome metagenomic sequencing libraries were prepared using the KAPA HyperPlus kit (Roche).
 The fragmentation was performed with 5ng of input gDNA for 6 minutes to achieve size peaks of 800bp.
 Library amplification was done with dual-index primers for a total of 7 cycles, and the product library was cleaned 3 times with XP AMPure Beads (New England BioLabs) to remove short fragments and primers (bead ratios 1X and 0.6X, keep beads) and long fragments (0.4X bead ratio, discard beads).
 Other steps followed the manufacturer’s recommendations.
 The final barcoded libraries were quantified with Qubit dsDNA HS kit, inspected on a dsDNA HS Bioanalyzer, pooled to equal molarity, and sequenced with paired 150bp reads on the HiSeq 2000 platform at GRCF.

-16S rDNA amplicon sequence analysis
+16S rRNA gene amplicon sequence analysis